Duration

 Further study

 Graduate study is an investment in your future.
-A number of majors offered in the Bachelor of Design set you up to study Masters programs linked to professional accreditation, including:
+If you choose to study a masters course, your qualification will be internationally recognised and set you apart from those who study a traditional Australian single or double degree.
+A number of majors offered in the Bachelor of Design set you up to study masters courses linked to professional accreditation, including;

 Graduate pathways